Para registrarse en español, consulte el menú desplegable de selección de idioma en la parte superior derecha de esta pantalla.

 - Moderna is available for anyone 6 months and older and is a 2-dose series administered 28 days apart

-- Johnson & Johnson is available for anyone 18 years and older and is a 1-dose series, however, Pfizer or Moderna COVID-19 vaccines are preferred over Johnson & Johnson COVID-19 vaccine in most situations
+- Johnson & Johnson is available for anyone 18 years and older and is a 1-dose series, however, Novavax, Pfizer, or Moderna COVID-19 vaccines are preferred over Johnson & Johnson COVID-19 vaccine in most situations

 - In most cases, recipients are considered “Fully Vaccinated” 2 weeks after receiving their last primary series dose; Individuals with moderately to severely compromised immune systems may be eligible for an additional immunocompromised dose

-Booster Doses - Everyone 5 years and older are eligible for a booster dose after completing their COVID-19 vaccine primary series.
-Some individuals can also get a second booster dose
+Booster Doses - Everyone 5 years and older is eligible for a booster dose

-- Pfizer is available for anyone 5 years and older at least 5 months after their last primary series dose
+- Original monovalent Pfizer continues to be available for anyone 5-11 years old at least 5 months after their last primary series dose

-- Moderna is available for anyone 18 years and older at least 5 months after their last primary series dose
+- Bivalent Pfizer Booster dose is available for 12 years and older at least 2 months after completion of a monovalent primary series or booster

-- Moderna is available for anyone 18 years and older who are moderately or severely immunocompromised at least 4 months after first booster dose
+- Bivalent Moderna Booster dose is available for 18 years and older at least 2 months after completion of a monovalent primary series or booster

 DHS and CDC recommend that people with moderately to severely compromised immune systems receive an additional dose of mRNA COVID-19 vaccine at least 28 days after a second dose of Pfizer or Moderna vaccines.
 For more information on additional doses, visit the DHS COVID-19 Additional Vaccine Doses webpage.